OpenSpeechLab/Role-Playing-TTS/README.md

 # Make sure services.py is running
 python pipeline.py --text "请你创造一个唐僧师徒四人西天取经的有声短剧" --output_path output
 ```
---text: The content you want to synthesize (characters + theme).
+--text: The content you want to synthesize (characters + theme).\n
---output_path: The generated audio file will be saved to this path.
+--output_path: The generated audio file will be saved to this path.\n
 --step1: The dialogue content to be generated (optional).
-Provide the character dialogue, and GPT will analyze it to add sound effects and BGM.
+Provide the character dialogue, and GPT will analyze it to add sound effects and BGM.\n
 --step2: The complete version with sound effects, BGM, and dialogue (optional).
-Provide the sound effects, BGM, and dialogue, and the model will generate the audio directly.
+Provide the sound effects, BGM, and dialogue, and the model will generate the audio directly.\n
 For the format of step1 and step2, please refer to the files in the `output` directory.

 **c.
 Launch the Web UI (Recommended):**